 Not only can electric kilns produce great results, but they also offer control and dependability.
 And electric kilns keep becoming more versatile, economical, and easy to use with advances in controllers, energy efficiency, materials, and safety.
 Improve your electric firing results and take advantage of the incredible potential offered by electric kiln firing.

-Here is an excerpt from Techniques and Tips for Electric Kilns: Instructions and Glaze Recipes for Making Pottery in Electric Kilns:
+Here is an excerpt from Techniques and Tips for Electric Kilns: Inspiration, Instructions and Glaze Recipes for Making Pottery in Electric Kilns:

 Electric Kiln Firing Success